Welcome to CHIMPS! For personal and academic use.

 WHAT IS THE POINT OF ALL THIS?

-The 12-tone serial composition system, as it is taught in schools, is a system that attempts to remove the concepts of traditional harmony and counterpoint, and the concept of "key".
-Traditional harmony is also dependent on the musical "octave" being a frequency ratio of 2.0.
-The point of this software project is twofold: First, to demonstrate how software could generate 12-tone music of some complexity, referencing Wourinen as a basic model.
-Secondly, the power of computer music-playback allows us to challenge the tradition of *twelve* tones, and eventually to question the definition of a scalar "octave".
-Have some fun experimenting with this software, and I'll let the reader decide if I have been successful or not.
+The early 20th-century 12-tone serial composition system attempted to remove the concepts of traditional harmony, and the concept of "key".
+Traditional harmony is also dependent on the musical octave covering a frequency ratio of 2.0.
+The point of this software project has become twofold: First, to demonstrate how software could generate 12-tone music of some complexity, referencing Wourinen and Babbitt as a basic model.
+Secondly, to challenge the tradition of twelve tones in serial music, and eventually to question the definition of a musical "octave" itself.
+Have some fun experimenting with this software, and I'll let you decide if I have been successful or not.

-If you use this software to generate musical ideas that you use in a school project or published composition or film/video, I would appreciate you acknowleding this author and this CHIMPS system.
-Thanks!
+If you use this software to generate musical ideas that you use in a school project or published composition or film/video, I would appreciate you acknowleding this author and this CHIMPS composition system.
+I'd appreciate your feedback and suggestions for improvements as well.

 HAPPY COMPOSING!

-The sample score screenshot above is an excerpt from the composition "test-2 bass-fix-exponent".
-The image shows exactly how the resulting Midi file was imported into Sibelius v.7 notation software, without any modification.
+The sample score screenshot above shows exactly how a resulting Midi file was imported into Sibelius v.7 software, without any manual editing.

-That is by design; the tone row contains the note "C" twice.
+That is by design; the original tone row contains the note "C" twice.)

 NOTES & RESOURCES